A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Conclusion

 \section{Conclusion}

-This work reframes capability-based approval as a probabilistic decision problem under finite-sample uncertainty, rather than a deterministic threshold comparison, providing a principled bridge between classical capability analysis and modern predictive modeling.
-The proposed framework combines a statistical baseline, which translates capability estimates and their uncertainty into an interpretable approximation of failure risk, with a residual learner that captures systematic deviations due to non-normality, measurement effects, and feature interactions.
-This hybrid formulation preserves the structure of classical capability theory while enabling data-driven refinement.
+This work develops a hybrid statistical--learning framework for capability-based decision support in manufacturing quality control.
+The proposed UC-Cap framework combines a statistical capability baseline, which translates finite-sample capability evidence into an interpretable risk estimate, with a residual learning component that captures systematic deviations due to non-normality, measurement effects, specification structure, and feature interactions.
+This hybrid formulation preserves the interpretability of classical capability analysis while enabling data-driven refinement for practical manufacturing decision making.

 The resulting model produces calibrated, uncertainty-aware probabilities that reflect both estimated capability and its associated variability.
 More broadly, the framework highlights the distinction between unconstrained predictive modeling and structured decision-oriented modeling in finite-sample capability analysis.
 Conceptually, capability evaluation is interpreted as a signal-to-noise problem, embedding classical indices such as $C_{pk}$ within a probabilistic framework for risk-aware and adaptive decisions.
 In practice, the approach supports incremental deployment, where simple linear models provide strong baselines and more expressive models can be introduced as data scale increases.